-Employment growth for fitness workers, including personal trainers, is expected to be 29% between 2008 and 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Employment of fitness trainers and instructors, including personal trainers, is expected to increase by 24% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
 This growth is due mainly to a continued increase in fitness awareness and participation, the BLS states.
-In 2008, fitness workers earned a median annual salary of $29,210 as reported by the BLS.
+In May 2012, fitness trainers and aerobics instructors earned a median annual salary of $31,720, as reported by the BLS.

 Personal Trainer Master's Degrees